-My therapeutic approach is eclectic.
+My therapeutic approach to counseling and therapy is integrative.
 What that means is that I integrate elements of a number of theoretical orientations, depending on who I am working with and what the particular client's needs are.
-My work draws from client centered, narrative, humanistic, experiential, post modern feminist, psychodynamic and social constructionsist orientations.
+My counseling work draws from client centered, narrative, humanistic, experiential, post modern feminist, psychodynamic and social constructionsist orientations.
 My stance is non-pathologizing.
 Additionally, I view relationships through the lens of attachment theory which especially informs my work with couples.
-I also incorporate mindfulness into most of my work with clients.
+I also incorporate mindfulness into most of my counseling and therapy with clients.
 I believe you will find me to be intelligent, attentive, authentic, collaborative and straightforward.

 "People do not come into therapy to change their past but their future." - Milton Erikson

 As with most adventures, my journey to this work was not a straight line.
 I remember as far back as high school thinking that I wanted to be a therapist but my real-life journey took many roads with turns and twists and detours along the way.
 I have come to value the notion that a straight line is often not the optimal path.

 I earned a Bachelor of Science in Business Administration, and later a Master of Arts in Counseling Psychology.
 My first degree speaks to my 20 year career as an entrepreneur and businesswoman.
 I enjoyed my career in business and in many ways it prepared me for this work.
 At the same time, I wanted to be doing work that felt deeply connected to my values.
 Eventually I realized that working with people, and with their most challenging and personal issues, helping them ask and arrive at answers to their Big Questions offered me authentic, meaningful and deeply rewarding work.